Waste material can be useful, especially sawdust. Typically, we throw it away without giving any thought to its alternative uses.

 4. Soak Up Spills

-Oil and gasoline leaks are unsightly and can be slippery.
-Sawdust is a naturally absorbent material.
-It works wonders cleaning up spills.
-It also dries the area and makes it safe to walk on.
+Oil and gasoline leaks can be hazardous, both in terms of slipping and if you have any pets.
+Sawdust is a naturally absorbent material, so it is great for cleaning up spills.
+It will also dry the area and make it safe to walk on.

-It’s the reason bars have sawdust on the floor.
-Sprinkle the sawdust on the spillage and leave it to soak up the moisture.
+This is the reason bars often have sawdust on the floor.
+Simply sprinkle the sawdust on the spillage and leave it to soak up the moisture.
+Once it has dried, remove it and it should take the spill with it.

 5. Plant Fertilizer

 You can add a small amount of sawdust to your compost, especially if you like growing mushrooms.
-If you think about it, fungi love old, damp woodpiles, so it makes sense to give them a little bit of sawdust to encourage growth.
+Fungi often grow in old, damp woodpiles, so adding some sawdust should encourage their growth.
+This is usually more effective with sawdust from softwood, rather than hardwood.

 6. Better Ground Traction

-Sprinkling sawdust liberally over snowy or icy surfaces creates better ground traction.
+Sprinkling sawdust over snowy or icy surfaces will make the surface rougher and provide some extra grip.
 The same is true for oil spills.
-Also, you can use sawdust to add traction to garden paths.
+You can also use sawdust to add some grip to smooth garden paths.

-Leftover paint is rarely allowed to be tossed into the garbage, so you need to find creative ways to dispose of it.
-Try filling your old paint tin with a few scoops of sawdust and leaving it to absorb the excess paint.
-Let it sit until the paint hardens.
+Leftover paint is rarely permitted to be disposed of in your garbage, so you need to find creative ways to dispose of it.
+One option is to pour some sawdust into your old paint tin and leave it to absorb the paint.
+Once the paint has hardened, it is no longer hazardous and can be thrown into the trash.

 8. DIY Fire Starters

-Gently melt some old candle wax over low heat, then drop into the pan enough sawdust to solidify the mixture.
-While it is still hot, pour the wax into old cardboard egg cartons and leave it to set.
-When they are thoroughly cooled, simply tear off the individual briquettes to get the next fire started.
+If you have any leftover wax from candles, melt it in a pan over low heat, then drop enough sawdust in to solidify it.
+While it is still hot, pour the mixture into old cardboard egg cartons and leave it to set.
+When it has cooled thoroughly, simply tear off the individual briquettes and they will make great excellent fire starters.

 9. Sustainable Wood Filler

-This is an old trick used by the professionals.
-When you are cutting the wood to fix the floor, keep back the sawdust and grind it into a fine powder.
+This is an old trick used by professionals.
+When you cut the pieces of wood for your floor, keep the sawdust and grind it into a fine powder.
 Mix it with wood glue until it has a putty-like consistency.
-Press it into the gaps in the floor, and it will set rock solid and match the wood color perfectly.
+After you place the floor, you can press this mixture into any gaps and it will set rock solid and match the wood color perfectly.

 You can also use the sawdust as a wood filler for doors and window frames.